stevenreich47/ensemble-distillation-structured-prediction/MT_ensemble_distillation/README.md

 random seeds.
 We use the standard recipes provided by Fairseq for this for Transformers.

 3. `cache_ensemble_predictions.sh`: Memoize the predictive distribution of the ensemble.
+For example, to cache the top-64 predictions from three models called `ce1`, `ce2`, and `ce3`, you would run: `./cache_ensemble_predictions.sh 64 last ce1 ce2 ce3`.

 4. `distill_ensemble.sh`: Distill the ensemble into a single model using the cached probs.
+For example: `./distill_ensemble.sh de2en_ens3_64 64 1 0.5 300000 kl 0.1 0.0007 0.1 ce1_ce2_ce3_64_last.h5`.

 5. `eval.sh`: Evaluation script.